rstudio/rstudio/VSCODE.md

   containers.
 For example, if you have sufficuent resources, you may consider allocating 8 CPUs and 6+GB RAM.

+## Open Project in VS Code

+1. From the Command Palette (CMD+Shift+P on Mac), choose "Remote-Containers: Clone Repository in Named Container Volume".
+2. Enter the repository URL.
+For SSH, enter `git@github.com:rstudio/rstudio-pro.git`.
+For HTTPS, enter `https://github.com/rstudio/rstudio-pro.git`.
+If you need to choose a non-default branch, you need to first select the "Github" option before entering the HTTPS URL.
+3. Wait for the clone and for the development container to start up.
+If the docker image needs to be built, this could take quite a while.
+4. Choose the GCC kit, optionally choose a target, and click the `Build` button

 ## Configure Git Credentials

+> This is not required for the open source RStudio repo.
+The documentation below will help
+> if you need to pull the RStudio source code from a private repo that requires authentication.

 Are you going to clone over SSH or over HTTPS?
 If you prefer to use HTTPS, make sure you have a Github PAT (personal access token).